The Best Myanmar Itinerary In 2 Weeks

 There is a USD 15 entrance fee to Inle Lake for foreigners, but it’s surely worth every penny.

 Settle down at your hotel.
-Most people stay at Nyaung Shwe with is township closest to Inle Lake and the gateway to many tours and activities.
+Most people stay at Nyaung Shwe with is the township closest to Inle Lake and the gateway to many tours and activities.

 Do note this fun fact: There is more water around Inle Lake than roads so you’ll be getting on a boat to see all the sights.

-To start off the day, rent a bike in Nyaungshwe for about 1,500 Kyat and just explore the area.
+To start the day, rent a bike in Nyaungshwe for about 1,500 Kyat and just explore the area.
 Paddle your way to Htat Eian Cave where you’ll see a multitude of Buddha statues.

 Another good place to head to is Red Mountain Winery where they offer a serene session of taste-testing Burmese wine.

-The area is also an awesome place to catch the ever awe-striking Myanmar sunset.
+The area is also an awesome place to catch the ever-awe-striking Myanmar sunset.
 Who knew Myanmar produced wine?
 Admittedly, it’s not world-class but I was actually quite surprised.

 Day 10